Financial Empowerment and Resilience Network (FERN)

 In surveys from December 2022 and April 2023, participants in the program reported having changed their behaviour around money, having started a budget, having changed their spending habits and feeling more confident understanding their bank statements.

 In 2025, drawing on participant experiences of the FERN program as a case study, we explored the financial capability needs of people on low income and how financial education can effectively meet these needs.
-This work will be released in late 2025.

 Share